megabreakage/JobFinderSBT/resources/views/components/README.md

 - All components use Tailwind CSS classes for styling
 - Components are designed to be accessible and responsive
 - The modal component uses Livewire properties instead of Alpine.js for state management

+## Input Grouping

+The form components support two approaches for input grouping:

+### 1. Slot-based (Simple)
+Use `prepend` and `append` slots directly on `<x-form.input>` and `<x-form.select>` components for simple text, icons, or single elements.

+### 2. Component-based (Advanced)
+Use `<x-form.input-group>` with `<x-form.input-addon>` for complex scenarios requiring:
+- Multiple inputs in a single group
+- Custom styling or layouts
+- Buttons or other interactive elements
+- Fine-grained control over element positioning

+Both approaches provide flexible ways to enhance form inputs with contextual information, icons, units, or actions.